tyh666/News-Recommendation-MIND/README.md

 # A Repo for Benchmarking News Recommendation on MIND

-This repository offers comprehensive classes and utilities for designing->training->testing a News Recommendation Model on [MIND](https://msnews.github.io/) dataset.
+This repository is ready-to-use for designing->training->testing a News Recommendation Model on [MIND](https://msnews.github.io/) dataset.
+It offers comprehensive classes and utilities to [load data](Code/utils/MIND.py) and [train/evaluate](Code/utils/Manager.py) the model.

 ## Environment
 ```